-With a global audience in almost 80 countries, beauty and skincare brand Olay is one of Procter & Gamble's biggest properties, and the global best-seller in facial skincare.
-Sales broke through the $2bn barrier in 2008, and were estimated at around $2.5bn for 2012.
-The range now extends to more than 100 different moisturizing and cleansing products.
+With a global audience in 80 countries by 2012, beauty and skincare brand Olay is one of Procter & Gamble's biggest properties, and the global best-seller in facial skincare.
+Sales broke through the $2bn barrier in 2008, and were estimated at around $3.3bn for 2013.
+Since then, though, performance has slowed as a result of stiff competition from rival products.
+The range now extends to a broad range of different moisturizing and cleansing products.
 It's a very long way from the brand's original development as a treatment for wartime burn victims, and this growth has been achieved despite fierce competition in the segment from rivals Dove, Neutrogena and Nivea, each of which has rolled out a similar host of brand extensions.
-In an attempt to shrug off its competitors, Olay has pushed aggressively into the upper end of the market with a series of premium-priced anti-aging and regenerating products.
-However, the brand has encountered stiff competition since 2010, especially in the US, from rival products offering a similar range of benefits at mid-market prices.
+In an attempt to shrug off its competitors, P&G pushed Olay aggressively into the upper end of the market with a series of premium-priced anti-aging and regenerating products.
+Performance has stumbled recently, but the brand may ultimately benefit from P&G's decision to sell off of much of the rest of its beauty business in 2016.

 Adbrands Weekly Update 15th Aug 2013: Slipping sales at Procter & Gamble's mammoth beauty division prompted fashion trade bible WWD to relegate the group to third place in its annual Beauty 100 ranking, slipping behind the revitalised Unilever.
 WWD estimated total beauty revenues of $20.08bn for P&G in calendar 2012, compared to $20.7 for Unilever.
 L'Oreal remains firmly at the top of the table with $28.9bn.
 Rounding out the top five were Estee Lauder and Shiseido, some way behind at $10bn and $8.4bn respectively.